URI:

 along party lines.

-a condition of employment, membership, certification, licensing,
+as a condition of employment, membership, certification,

-credentialing or passing an examination, to training,
+licensing, credentialing or passing an examination, to training,

 instruction, or any other required activity" that promotes